-Table 3.2 Indicate crossings of watercourses/mapped surface water flowpaths
+Table 3.2 Indicative crossings of Ordinary Watercourses

-ID NGR FMfP - Flood Zone Comments Access track crossings 1 SO 25641 04029 Flood Zone 1 Existing access (Farm Road) crossing of Blaengaefog Brook.
-Crossing location is indicative and it is assumed that an existing culvert is in place but could not be identified on the Site visit due to the dense vegetation.
-Although mapped as Flood Zone 1, the FMfP is likely to underestimate the flood risk due to the narrow channel.
-2 SO 25422 04030 Flood Zone 3 Existing access (Farm Road) crossing of Cwmsychan Brook.
-Existing culvert in place may be subject to modifications due to track widening required.
-3 SO 23690 02900 Flood Zone 2 New access track crossing of minor ditch evident on satellite imagery.
-4 SO 23969 02865 Flood Zone 2 New access track crossing of flowpath draining south into the Nant Ddu.
-There is an existing farm track crossing in this location, which will likely be subject to upgrades as part of the Proposed Development.
-5 SO 23943 01899 Flood Zone 3 New access track crossing of flowpath across Mynydd Llanhilleth Common.
+ID NGR FMfP - Flood Zone Comments 5 SO 23943 01899 Flood Zone 3 New access track crossing of flowpath across Mynydd Llanhilleth Common.
 6 SO 23783 02236 Flood Zone 3 Existing access track crossing of flowpath across Mynydd Llanhilleth Common.
 Existing culvert in place.
 7 & 8 SO 23897 01588 SO 23808 01521 Flood Zone 3 New access track crossings (in close proximity to each other) of minor flowpath (tributary of the Nant Ffrwd-oer).
 There is an existing unsurfaced track along this route though it is not known whether any existing culvert exists.
-Grid connection crossings GC1 SO 23582 02812 Flood Zone 3 Grid connection crosses surface water flowpath (headwaters of the Nant Ddu).
-GC2 SO 23698 02825 Flood Zone 2 Grid connection crosses minor ditch evident on satellite imagery, for which the FMfP identifies as Flood Zone 2.

-ID NGR FMfP - Flood Zone Comments GC3 51.71940295, -3.10214983 Flood Zone 1 Grid connection crosses surface water flowpath draining south to the Nant Ddu, for which the FMfp identifies as Flood Zone 1.
+Grid o connection cros sings (underg jround cable) GC1 SO 23582 02812 Flood Zone 3 Grid connection crosses surface water flowpath (headwaters of the Nant Ddu).
+GC2 SO 23698 02825 Flood Zone 2 Grid connection crosses minor ditch evident on satellite imagery, for which the FMfP identifies as Flood Zone 2 (as shown in Figure 10A.6).
+GC3 51.71940295, -3.10214983 Flood Zone 1 Grid connection crosses surface water flowpath draining south to the Nant Ddu, for which the FMfP (as shown in Figure 10A.6) identifies as Flood Zone 1.

-- These crossing points have the potential to impact on flow conveyance and increase local flood risk.
-Potential mitigation to assist in conveying flows (consistent with the existing flow pathway) is discussed in Section 5. - Existing access tracks and crossing points may be subject to modifications associated with access track improvements and widening such as at Farm Road.
-Mitigation to ensure that the track updates and widening has no impact to the existing flow conveyance is discussed in Section 5.
+- 3.5.6 The proposed crossing points have the potential to impact on flow conveyance and increase local flood risk.
+Potential mitigation to assist in conveying flows (consistent with the existing flow pathway) is discussed in Section 5. - 3.5.7 Existing access tracks and crossing points may be subject to modifications associated with access track improvements or following detailed survey (post consent), should an upgrade be deemed necessary as a result of structural considerations.
+Mitigation to ensure that any track updates and widening would have no impact to the existing flow conveyance is discussed in Section 5.

-- The FMfP (Figure 10A.6a) shows that the grid connection corridor is mapped almost entirely at very low risk of surface water flooding (Flood Zone 1; less than 0.1% AEP), owing to its location running broadly across a ridge and minimal upstream catchment. - However, the grid connection corridor crosses three mapped surface water flowpaths and ditches as outlined in Table 3.2.
+- 3.5.8 The FMfP (Figure 10A.6a) shows that the grid connection corridor is mapped almost entirely at very low risk of surface water flooding (Flood Zone 1; less than 0.1% AEP), owing to its location running broadly across a ridge and minimal upstream catchment. - 3.5.9 However, the grid connection corridor crosses Ordinary Watercourses (mapped surface water flowpaths and ditches) as outlined in Table 3.2 shown on Figure 10A.6.
 Specific mitigation measures required are set out in Section 5.